-The successful bidder must provide personnel necessary to perform secretarial services, telephone message services, and bill and journal room services required by the House of Representatives and the Senate of the 58th Legislative Assembly similar to that provided during the 2001 session.
-Except for bill and journal room services, the period of the contract is from the first day of the 2003 regular session (January 7, 2003) through the last day of the legislative session (unknown, but probably in mid-April).
-With respect to bill and journal room services, the period of the contract is from the first day that bills are delivered to the bill and journal room (approximately December 9, 2002) through the last day of the legislative session and includes one day after the last day of the session as necessary to package and mail to legislators and subscribers the journal of the last day of the session and to compile a set of the daily journals for each legislator with a personal computer who requests a set of the printed daily journals (these sets may be compiled during the session as time permits).
-The Legislative Assembly meets in session Monday through Friday, with the possibility of meeting in session on a few Saturdays.
+The successful bidder must provide personnel necessary to perform secretarial services and telephone message services required by the House of Representatives and the Senate of the 58th Legislative Assembly similar to that provided during the 2001 session.
+The period of the contract is from the first day of the 2003 regular session (January 7, 2003) through the last day of the legislative session (unknown, but probably in mid-The Legislative Assembly meets in session Monday through Friday, with the possibility of meeting in session on a few Saturdays.
 The Legislative Assembly may be in session on Martin Luther King, Jr., Day, George Washington's Birthday, and Good Friday.
-The Legislative Assembly is scheduled for a recess on

-February 24-25, 2003.
+The Legislative Assembly is scheduled for a recess on February 24-25, 2003.
 The Legislative Assembly is responsible for paying any overtime required under state or federal law if the Legislative Assembly meets on a Saturday or Sunday.
 Otherwise, the contractor is responsible for overtime required to complete projects on a timely basis.

-The contractor should be prepared to assign one or two employees in the secretarial service area, the telephone message service area, and the bill and journal room area to any of the other areas, as workload requires.
+The contractor should be prepared to assign one or two employees in the secretarial service area and the telephone message area to either area, as workload requries.